explodinglabs/jsonrpcserver/README.rst

 Handlers
 --------

-Write functions to handle each of the requests:
+Write functions to handle each of the RPC requests:

 .. sourcecode:: python